jiansheng-li/MLLMs/README.md

 To evaluate LLaMA, please download model first, and change your model path in module/LLaMA.py

+To use mutil gpu mode for Emu2-chat, please download model first, and change your model path in module/emu.py

 By using the package of [![Demo](https://img.shields.io/badge/repo-LLaVA-blue)](https://github.com/haotian-liu/LLaVA) [![Demo](https://img.shields.io/badge/repo-llama-blue)](https://github.com/meta-llama/llama) [![Demo](https://img.shields.io/badge/repo-minigpt4-blue)](https://github.com/camenduru/minigpt4)
 [![Demo](https://img.shields.io/badge/repo-mplug_owl2-blue)](https://github.com/X-PLUG/mPLUG-Owl)
 , thanks to authors of the repos we used.

+You can query the official usage methods of all models on the hugging face.

 ## evaluation
 1.zero-shot evaluation